What's new in SoftMaker Office 2018? – Part 3

 Dynamic cell references are also extremely useful for tables that act as a source for pivot tables.
 If new values are added to the source table, they are also included in the pivot table after selecting “Update pivot tables.”

 The new syntax for addressing table contents offers you numerous other options, such as addressing several columns of a table, addressing certain rows, and so on.
 However, listing all these possibilities here would go beyond the scope of this article.
-Those interested can find a detailed description in the “Tables in tables” section of our PlanMaker manual.
+Those interested can find a detailed description in the “Tables in worksheets” section of our PlanMaker manual.

 Special formatting options: As you’ve already seen, a table style was automatically applied to the area marked as a table.
 But this is not the only style you can apply to your table.
 Numerous other styles are available in the context-sensitive ribbon “Table.”
 To activate the corresponding ribbon tab, select any cell of your table; then the catalog of further table templates appears under Table | Table styles: